Rebecca Zhu: Early life

 Zhu was born in Suzhou, Jiangsu, China.
 Following her mother's wishes, Zhu started dancing lessons as early as the age of 3, taking Latin dance and Chinese dance courses.
 When she was 10, Zhu moved to Shanghai after earning the opportunity to perform for a ballet dance troupe there.
 At age 16, Zhu was accepted by the Hong Kong Academy for Performing Arts and moved to Hong Kong, where she continued to study ballet.
 Zhu earned full scholarship to study abroad at the John F. Kennedy Center for the Performing Arts in Washington, D.C.
 Upon graduation, Zhu became a member of The Hong Kong Ballet Company.

 Career

 Pageant debut

-In 2011, Rebecca Zhu entered the Miss Hong Kong pageant as contestant #5, a local delegate.
+In 2011, Zhu entered the Miss Hong Kong pageant as contestant #5, a local delegate.
 Zhu stayed as one of the most popular contestants throughout the competition.
 She eventually won the title, also winning Miss Trendy Vision, Happiness Ambassador, and the Most Popular Award.
 Zhu then went on to compete in the Miss Chinese International Pageant the following year.
 Although she failed to get placed in the pageant, she won the Greater China Elegance Award.